COVID-19 Updates: State of public health emergency declared.

 Step 3.
 Submit the application

-Submit the Ignition Interlock Program Application form either in-person, by mail, email or fax to Driver Fitness and Monitoring.
+Submit the Ignition Interlock Program Application form by email (in PDF format) or fax to Driver Fitness and Monitoring.

-If you lost your original Ignition Interlock Program Application and did not yet submit it to Driver Fitness and Monitoring for approval, you must purchase another Ignition Interlock Program Application from any Alberta registry agent.
+If you lost your original Ignition Interlock Program Application and had not yet submitted it to Driver Fitness and Monitoring for approval, you must purchase another Ignition Interlock Program Application from any Alberta registry agent.

 Step 4.
 You will be notified by mail

 Driver Fitness and Monitoring will notify you by mail of whether or not you have been accepted to participate in the Ignition Interlock Program.

-It can take up to 30 days for your application to be processed plus additional time for the application to be mailed to you.
-If it has been more than 40 days since you applied, contact Driver Fitness and Monitoring.
+It can take up to 45-days for your application to be processed plus additional time for the approval letter to be mailed to you.
+If it has been more than 55-days since you applied, please contact Driver Fitness and Monitoring.